strumer69/Art_of_HPC/README.md

   * Gathering all data on a single node requires significant MPI communication (e.g., MPI_Gather), which can be slow, especially in distributed-memory systems.-->The time spent transferring data may dominate the actual computation, leading to poor scalability.
   * **Loss of Parallelism** -->  Once all data is on one processor, the remaining processors sit idle while only one does the work.
   * Gathering everything on one processor is inefficient and unscalable for large problems.
 The **strength of MPI** lies in distributed computation, where work is balanced across all available processors while minimizing communication
+    ### Exercise 3.5.The Gram-Schmidt method is a simple way to orthogonalize two vectors: Implement this, and check that the result is indeed orthogonal.